 Discussion and Agreements between neighbours

-Assistant Legal Adviser Anna Tyler hands directors Pamela (Iter France), Motojima (IO) and Mazière (CEA-Cadarache) the documents awaiting their signature.
+Assistant Legal Adviser Anna Tyler hands directors Pamela (Agence Iter France), Motojima (ITER Organization) and Mazière (CEA-Cadarache) the documents awaiting their signature.

 Meetings of the Site Support Agreement (SSA) Liaison Committee provide the ITER Organization, Agence Iter France and the CEA with a precious opportunity to discuss pending issues, exchange information and, as happened on Friday 8 July, sign various agreements pertaining to the daily life of the project.